Frequently Asked Questions

 7. What happens after the house is purchased?

-The house will be handed over to the "Elias-Frank-Haus" association.
-They will take over the operation of the house.
+The house will be handed over to the "Elias-Frank-Haus" association or foundation.
+This institution will take over the operation of the house.
 It will become a meeting place for exchange between different religions and cultures.

 8. What are the ideas for the preservation and maintenance of the house?

 The house is in good condition.
 Money is planned for further renovations and alterations.
-The concept is still being planned.
+The concept has already been submitted to various relevant bodies.

 9. How will the house be operated?

 The "Elias-Frank-Haus" association organizes the operation of the house.
 The house in Basel should be a place where people learn from each other, listen to each other, and promote an inclusive society.
-The detailed concept is in planning.
+The detailed concept is available.

 10. Who already supports the project?